 A transfer is a movement that you do to get from one part of a bar to another, or from one bar to another.

 For example, if you’re hanging underneath the bar but want to get on top of the bar, you can do a muscle-up or a pull-over; both of these are under-the-bar to over-the-bar transfers.

 A unilateral skill is a movement or hold that you perform on the bar that doesn’t change your position on the bar.

-For example, a front lever starts and finishes under the bar, a planche on the bar starts and finishes over the bar.
+For example, a front lever starts and finishes under the bar, a human flag starts and finishes on the side of a vertical bar.